 Olivia McIvor, course development and conference planning

 Known as a ‘people champion’ since early in her career, Olivia was told she would never be successful if she continued to “wear her heart on her sleeve”; today this proclamation has become her trademark.
 She has spent three decades as an Organization Development specialist supporting cultures to promote connection, compassion and community in business.
 Olivia is a leadership facilitator, speaker and author of three best-selling books: The Business of Kindness; Four Generations-One Workplace; and Turning Compassion into Action.
 Olivia lives in Vancouver, Canada and serves as a board director on The Kindness Foundation of Canada.
 Her passion for training and facilitating dialogues for positive change comes into action as an education coordinator with CEI and in the development of the Introduction to the Charter on-line course and other Charter projects.

 Hannah Myrick, social media volunteer

-Hannah does social media work for the Charter for Compassion and CCI's education arm, Voices Education Project.
+Hannah does social media work for the Charter for Compassion and CFC's education arm, Voices Education Project.
 She researches quotes, works on posting them to the website and finds photographs and illustrations that demonstrate the inspiring message of the Charter for Compassion.
-She’s currently a high school student, but can’t wait to explore many cultures, languages and foods from all over the world at some point in her life and to incorporate what she has been learning working with CCI.
+She’s currently a high school student, but can’t wait to explore many cultures, languages and foods from all over the world at some point in her life and to incorporate what she has been learning working with CFC.